 C1.
 Signs attached to buildings should be of appropriate colour, scale and proportion, and of an integrated design that is coordinated with the architectural form and design of the building upon which the advertisement or advertising display is located.
+C2 Free-standing advertisements should not

 C2.
 Free-standing advertisements should not rely upon the removal of trees or lopping of branches in order to be visible.